panaverse/panaverse.github.io/README.md

 [Getting Started with USD for Collaborative 3D Workflows](https://courses.nvidia.com/courses/course-v1:DLI+S-FX-02+V1/about)

+### Module VII: Building Avatars for the Metaverse

+This module focused to bring ultra realistic humans and creatures to metaverse using machine learning and biomechanics.
+We will use Ziva tools which has been acquired by Unity for this purpose.

+## Appendix

-## Module VII: Learning Smart Contract Development with Solidity for Metaverse Economy
+## Appendix A: Learning Smart Contract Development with Solidity for Metaverse Economy

 [Learning Smart Contract Development Repo](https://github.com/panacloud-modern-global-apps/defi-dapps-solidity-smart-contracts)